Printing industry in India: Literacy

 The Indian Print Industry has undergone a revolutionary change in the last 15 years.
 In 1990, India initiated a process of reforms aimed at shedding protectionism and embracing liberalisation of the economy.
 Privatisation was initiated with the aim of integrating the Indian economy with the world economy.
-This change opened the doors for the Indian Print Industry to modernise, by investing in the latest of technology and machinery.
+This change opened the doors for the Indian Print Industry to modernise by investing in the latest of technology and machinery.
 The average compound annual growth rate has been higher than 12% over the last 15 years.
-Our packaging industry is currently growing at a rate of more than 16% a year.
-Prior to 1990, most printers found it easy to invest in East German and Czechoslovak machines.
+The Indian packaging industry is currently growing at a rate of more than 16% a year.
+Prior to 1990, most printers invested in East German and Czechoslovak machines.
 Post 1990, the trend has been to acquire the latest and the best equipment & machines.
-The progressive printers of today are equipped with the latest computer controlled printing machines and flow lines for binding, while state of the art digital technologies are being used in pre-press.
-Leading print companies have optimised the use of information technology in each and every area of their business.
+The progressive printers of today are equipped with the latest computer controlled printing machines and flow lines for binding, while state of the art digital technologies being used in pre-press.
+Leading print companies in the country have optimised the use of information technology in various areas of their business.
 These printers are today equipped at par with the best print production facilities in the world.

 Today, India is fast becoming one of the major print producer & manufacture of printed paper products for the world markets.
 The quality standards have improved dramatically and immense production capacities have been created.
 Some printers have won recognition by winning prizes at international competition for excellence in printing.
 The current annual turnover of all the components in the Indian printing industry are more than ₹50,000 crores.
 That is in the region of US$11 Billion.

 Indian books, journals and printing jobs, etc. are being exported to over 120 countries of the world both developed and developing.
 Indian exports of books, printed pamphlets, newspapers and periodicals, job printing and printed materials during 2004-05 was estimated to the tune of US$550 million.

 The Indian Printing Industry, growing at a rate of 12% per annum, comprises more than 250,000 printing companies.
 The current annual turnover of is more than ₹50,000 crores (US$11 billion).
 India is the country with largest number of printing presses in the world (Europe: 1.18 lakh, China: 1.13 lakh, USA: 50,000, Japan: 45,000, Korea: 42,000 and Australia: 40,000).
 India with approx. 25 lakh employees is second only to China (30.25 lakh) so far as the number of employees in printing sector is concerned.
 Employees and number of printing companies are decreasing by 6 per cent world over, including China, whereas in India it is progressing at 5.2 per cent annually.